dart-archive/www.dartlang.org/src/site/articles/style-guide/index.markdown

 `AbstractWidgetFactoryManagerBuilder`?

-#### DO place the operator on the preceding line in a multi-line expression.
+#### DO place binary operators on the preceding line in a multi-line expression.
 {:.no_toc}

 There are valid arguments for both styles but most of our code seems to go this